rbb3000/flowstate/README.md

 * Set goal and timer in status bar
 * Automatically set Slack to Do Not Disturb for the set time

+### 0.0.6

+* Fix slack integration and duplicate timer

+### 0.0.7

+* Type --resetslack to connect to a different workspace with the next session